 During this time Oliver also started taking more deliberate photographs, outside the realms of everyday life, images for the sake of images rather than as anchors for memories.
 In the company of a friend he would go for walks in Berlin and take random photographs of the city.
 An activity that would constitute the first step on the path to becoming a photographer.
 After completing his apprenticeship a random encounter lead to on and off jobs as photo assistant.

 Through these experiences Oliver’s interest in photography deepened and he decided to get a formal education.
-In 2007 he enrolled in a Bachelor program at the University of Arts London, Camberwell College of Arts, and in 2009 he finished this education with a bachelor degree in fine arts.
-The years at Camberwell were a very transformative experience.
-Here Oliver was forced to analyze his art and articulate what he wanted to say with his images.
+In 2007 he enrolled at the University of Arts London, Camberwell College of Arts and in 2009 he finished this education with a degree in fine arts.
+The years at Camberwell were a very transformative experience which made him analyse his art and articulate what he wanted to say with his images.
 A process eventually resulting in a formulation of his own artistic stance.
 After graduating from Camberwell Oliver has participated in exhibitions and publications, mainly in Berlin, and continues the explorations initiated by the gift he got on his 18th birthday.